-After each academic semester of attendance at CSU, students will receive a Grade prior semester by department, course number, course title, semester hours, grade and quality points.
-Academic standing is expressed in a cumulative grade point average (GPA).
+After each academic semester of attendance at CSU, you will receive a Grade Report through department, course number, course title, semester hours, grade and quality points.
+An unofficial copy of your transcript is also available through Viking, the CSU database for students.
+Your academic standing is expressed in a cumulative grade point average (GPA).
+Maintaining a 3.00 if you are planning to apply to the Doctoral program in Urban Education: Counseling

-Report through CampusNet.
-The Grade Report indicates each course taken during the
+CampusNet.
+The Grade Report indicates each course taken during the prior semester by follows:

-Maintaining a 3.00 GPA during the Counseling program is a requirement of the Graduate
+GPA during the Counseling program is a requirement of the Graduate College.
+Please note that

-College.
-The grading system in the CSU Graduate Catalogue is as follows:
+Psychology, a 3.25 GPA is required.
+The grading system in the CSU Graduate Catalogue is as